 In other words, my intention is that you can read each description from home and hopefully decide to visit one place, and then read again the text on the spot to understand what you’re looking at.

 That seems a crucial point to me and that is the most time-consuming part of my work.
-Like so many blogs, I did not intend to show nice pictures and just encourage people to go there because it looks nice without giving much details.
+I did not intend to show nice pictures and just encourage people to go there because it looks nice without giving much details.

 At the contrary, I envisioned to make people understand on a new light what they are looking at when they visit a temple in Thailand.
 Each one that I have visited is unique and deserved its own presentation.